code4fukui/Wirth/README.md

 ## 1. Variables and Values

 A variable name consists of alphanumeric characters starting with a letter, along with underscores (_) or local characters.
-However, reserved words (such as print, input, and, or, not, if, else, endif for, to, step, next, do, while, until, end, break, function, return) cannot be used as variable names.
+However, reserved words (such as print, input, and, or, not, if, else, elseif, endif, for, to, step, next, do, while, until, break, function, end, return) cannot be used as variable names.

 - ex: n, sum, points